 Of course, the Holy Spirit has been with all people all along in the sense that in the triune God, “we live and move and have our being” (Acts 17:28).
 However, now Jesus is sending the Holy Spirit to humanity in a new and personal way—as the personal presence of Jesus himself with all people.
 Dietrich Bonhoeffer referred to this as Jesus “sharing the place” of all people—this is the nature of humanity now by virtue of what theologians refer to as the "hypostatic union" of God and humanity in the person of Jesus and also involving the outpouring of the Spirit on humanity.

 Do all people know of this inclusion of humanity in God's love and life---what Paul refers to as what God has done in Christ to reconcile all people to himself (2 Cor.
 5:17-20)?
 No, our true humanity is now “hidden in Christ” (Colossians 3:3)---it is not seen and thus not experienced by all.
-Why don’t most people know of this?
+Why don’t all (perhaps most) most people know of this?
 Because the Spirit has not yet performed the miracle often referred to by theologians as “illumination.”
 That miracle will come to each person in God’s perfect timing—at just the opportune time for each one.